shamim-iq/fullstack-mern-nginx-deployment/README.md

 # Full-Stack Application Deployment Guide

-This guide provides step-by-step instructions for deploying a full-stack application on AWS cloud, including configuring an NGINX server.
+- This guide provides step-by-step instructions for deploying a full-stack application on AWS cloud, including configuring an NGINX server.
 This deployment allows you to host your application on a single server.
+- The application is a full-stack web application that offers user authentication and interaction.
+Users can register, log in, and access personalized features.
+It provides a secure and user-friendly platform for managing and interacting with data, all while ensuring data integrity and confidentiality.
+The frontend, built with React, offers an intuitive user interface, while the backend, powered by Node.js and Express, manages data processing and communication with the RDS MySQL database.
+The NGINX enhances performance and security.
+This application serves as a foundation for developing dynamic and data-driven web services.

 ## Prerequisites